Snowflake

 ## Query the database

-You can now query the Snowflake data warehouse with a [sql-cell](https://datalab-docs.datacamp.com/work/sql-cell "mention").
+You can now query the Snowflake data warehouse with a [SQL cell](/work/sql-cell.md).
 Select it in the **Select source** dropdown in the top left corner of a SQL cell, or select the sample Snowflake database.

-<figure><img src="https://4179539225-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MZqboFGZzD87nn7oPsm%2Fuploads%2FPmMexjYjJG0IFtkWS0S0%2Fimage.png?alt=media&#x26;token=7d551ea5-6bf9-40ad-8695-a4ed94a1a7c0" alt=""><figcaption><p>Example of a SQL cell using the <code>London Public Transport</code> connection.
+<figure><img src="/files/08xAAvBAaQc3zGAmmqJ0" alt=""><figcaption><p>Example of a SQL cell using the <code>London Public Transport</code> connection.
 The query result is available as <code>TFL_JOURNEYS</code>.</p></figcaption></figure>